kellyzoo/kellyzoo.github.io/index.md

 ## About Me

 I'm a MSc student in the Department of Computer Science at the University of Toronto, supervised by [David Lindell](https://davidlindell.com) and [Kyros Kutulakos](https://www.cs.toronto.edu/~kyros/) in the [Toronto Computational Imaging Group](https://compimaging.dgp.toronto.edu).
-I am broadly interested in computer vision, machine learning, and robotics.

-I completed my undergraduate degree in [Engineering Science](https://engsci.utoronto.ca/program/what-is-engsci/) at the University of Toronto.
-I was supervised by [Florian Shkurti](http://www.cs.toronto.edu/~florian/) for my undergraduate thesis on multi-agent trajectory prediction.
-I also interned at Huawei Noah's Ark Lab, where I worked on simulation and 3D reconstruction for autonomous driving.
+I completed my undergraduate degree in [Engineering Science](https://engsci.utoronto.ca/program/what-is-engsci/) at the University of Toronto, where I was supervised by [Florian Shkurti](http://www.cs.toronto.edu/~florian/) for my thesis on multi-agent trajectory prediction for autonomous robotics.
+I am broadly interested in imaging, computer vision, and robotics.

 My MSc research is gratefully supported by the [Vector Scholarship in AI](https://vectorinstitute.ai/programs/scholarship/), [Queen Elizabeth II Graduate Scholarship in Science & Technology](https://osap.gov.on.ca/OSAPPortal/en/A-ZListofAid/PRDR019236.html), and [Ontario Graduate Scholarship](https://osap.gov.on.ca/OSAPPortal/en/A-ZListofAid/PRDR019245.html).